pymc-devs/pymc-examples/examples/spatial/malaria_prevalence.myst.md

 * Adapted from {ref}`Geospatial Health Data: Modeling and Visualization with R-INLA and Shiny` by Dr. Paula Moraga ([link](https://www.paulamoraga.com/book-geospatial/index.html)).
 ### Acknowledgments
-* Bill Engels who encouraged, reviewed, and provided feedback to this example
+* Bill Engels who encouraged, reviewed, and provided both feedback and code improvements to this example
+* Osvaldo A Martin, reviewed and provided valuable feedback that improved the example

 +++